-In 2010 the City of Newton established a Rainy Day Stabilization Fund with an initial funding level of \$2,643,271.
-The Fund was established as a reserve for years when the City faces a multiple year economic recession or a rare, catastrophic, expenditure.
+In 2010 the City of Newton established a Rainy Day Stabilization Fund to serve as a reserve for years when the City faces a multiple year economic recession or a rare, catastrophic, expenditure.
 These funds may be utilized to assist in addressing cyclical declines in operating revenues, generally resulting from economic factors outside the City's control, or an unusually large expenditure resulting from such things as a catastrophic weather event.
-These funds remain segregated to prevent these reserves from being depleted for unrelated city needs, and to demonstrate that resources are being set aside for extraordinary and unforeseen revenue disruption or catastrophic expenditure.
-Through collaboration with the Chairman of the Aldermanic Finance Committee, the Comptroller, members of the Board of Aldermen, and the Administration the fund has reached its goal of 5% of the total operating budget for FY 2015.
-The current fund balance is \$17,294,543.
+The funds remain segregated to prevent the reserves from being depleted for unrelated city needs, and to demonstrate that resources are being set aside for extraordinary and unforeseen revenue disruption or catastrophic expenditure.
+Through collaboration with the Chairman of the City Council's Finance Committee, the Comptroller, members of the City Council, and the Administration the fund has reached its goal of 5% of the total operating budget.
+The current fund balance is \$18,144,027.
 The City intends to continue to contribute to the fund each fiscal year to maintain the target goal of 5% of the annual operating budget.